railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 Lead Management
 ***************

 A lead represents a possible business or sales.
-Usually it is the first step in your sales cycle, and therefore it contains valuable information.
+Usually, it is the first step in your sales cycle, and therefore it contains valuable information.
 However, the most common mistake is that this information too often gets lost because it is registered nowhere, or such key information is not accessible when you need it.

 Often leads are not registered centrally, which makes it very difficult to find the appropriate information.